-Applicants to the School must submit an Application for Admission to the University and must follow the regular University admission procedures described in the Admissions section of the catalog.
-Applicants must be eligible for admission to the University before admission to the School, A minimum TOEFL score of 500 paper-based.
-173 computer based or 63 internet-based (iBT) is required for international applicants.
-The following exceptions apply: (1) Applicants who completed 4 years of high school in the United States or other English-speaking countries, (2) Applicants who hold an undergraduate or graduate degree from an institution within the United States or other English-speaking countries.
-Admitted international students scoring below 550 paper-based, 213 computer-based, or 80 internet-based (iBT) on the TOEFL may be required to take an intensive course in conversational English offered by the FIU English Language Institute.
+Applicants to the School must submit an application for admission to the University and must follow the regular University admission procedures described in the Admissions section of the catalog.
+Applicants must be eligible for admission to the University before admission to the School.
+In addition, transfer students with 60 credits or more must earn a minimum 2.75 GPA for admission to the School.
+A minimum TOEFL score of 550 paper-based (with no subscore below 52), 80 internet-based (iBT) (with no subscore below 17), or a minimum IELTS of 6.5 (with no subscore below 5.5) is required for international applicants.
+The following exceptions apply: (1) Applicants who completed 4 years of high school in the United States or other English-speaking countries, (2) Applicants who hold an undergraduate or graduate degree from an institution within the United States or other Englishspeaking countries.
+International students may be required to pass an assessment in writing and oral interview in order to be admitted into the program.